Skip to main content

 Gradle Wrapper (Preferred):

-# If your project has gradlew, Flux-Orbit uses it automatically
+# If your project has gradlew, Deploy with Git uses it automatically

 ./gradlew build -x test --no-daemon